navikt/nav-dekoratoren/README.md

 ## Development

 Run `bun run dev` to start development server.
+The application is then available at http://localhost:8089.

 ### Updating snapshots